DunePBM/Simple-Dune/README.md

 This is a cheap, printable edition of the AH Dune board game.

+Dune is a wonderful game, but as it has been out of print for a number of years.
+There are a number of print-and-play options.
-This is much in the spirit of the wonderful Dirt Cheap Dune, but since 2012 there has been a proliferation of really great, clean, vector based open source art.
+This is a low cost option, much in the spirit of the wonderful Dirt Cheap Dune, but since 2012 there has been a proliferation of really great, clean, vector based open source art.
 Having icons makes the game more accessible.

-Dune is a wonderful game, but as it has been out of print for

 This file contains all of the materials needed to play, except for the rules.